tryshoppe/documentation/tutorials/products.md

 One of the first things every shop needs is a way to display its catalog to visitors.

-To being we will go ahead and create a controller which will be used to display our products to our customers.
+To begin, we will go ahead and create a controller which will be used to display our products to our customers.
 All product information is stored and managed by Shoppe through its admin interface.